-Real estate investors (and to some extent, lenders, and brokers) use these terms (Class A, Class B, Class C, and Class D) to convey some important attributes of a property and the neighborhoods where they’re located.
+Real estate investors (and to some extent, lenders, and brokers) use the terms Class A, Class B, Class C, and Class D to convey some important attributes of a property and the neighborhoods they're located in.

 - location of the property

 - income levels of residents

 One important point to remember when discussing property classes is that everything is relative.
 A property needs to be evaluated in the context of the other properties in the general vicinity.

 For example, a Class A property in one geographic location should only be compared to other Class A properties in the same area (and an “area” may be a city or county or another geographical area within a state).
 It wouldn't be fair to compare the Class A properties of Los Angeles, CA with the Class A properties of Fort Garland, CO – because they're two completely different markets that have absolutely nothing in common.

 So what’s the difference between Class A, B, C, and D properties in real estate?

 I like to think of it like a ladder.

 At the very top rung of the real estate ladder, you have Class A properties, which represent the most expensive, luxurious, and pristine properties, in the best locations and the least amount of maintenance and issues.

 At the very bottom rung, is Class D properties, which are the most inexpensive properties, in the worst locations, and with the most amount of maintenance and issues.